sehmim/mcphy/README.md

 </div>

-## 🎬 What is MCPHy?
+## 🎬 What is MCPhy?

-**MCPHy** is a revolutionary CLI tool and Node.js library that bridges the gap between traditional REST APIs and conversational AI.
+**MCPhy** is a revolutionary CLI tool and Node.js library that bridges the gap between traditional REST APIs and conversational AI.
 Simply point it at your **Swagger/OpenAPI** specification, and watch your API transform into an intelligent **Model Context Protocol (MCP)** server with natural language understanding.

 > **TL;DR**: Feed it an API spec → Get a conversational AI interface.
 Ask questions in plain English → Get precise API calls.